Book and Snake: Buildings

 The Book and Snake Tomb is at the corner of Grove Street and High Street in New Haven, adjacent to the Yale Law School and the Beinecke Plaza.
 The Tomb was deliberately sited with its back to campus and faces across the street to the Egyptian-revival gates of the Grove Street Cemetery.
 The Tomb was designed in Greek Ionic style by Louis R. Metcalfe and completed in 1901.
-It is supposed to be the finest replica of a Greek temple in the United States.

 The windowless Tomb is built of solid white Vermont marble and has a roof of large marble tiles.
 It is 60 ft long, 42 ft wide, and 40 ft feet high, including two stories and a gable.
 Its four Ionic pillars, carved from marble, support a triangle-shaped pediment across its front.
 Its bronze (originally wooden) front door is modeled after the Erechtheion Temple on the Acropolis in Athens.

 The Tomb's alcove was built using steel–the first use of steel for a residence in the United States.
 Another of Metcalfe's innovations was using pipes to take the smoke from the Tomb's furnace to the chimney of a nearby commons building.
 The iron fence that surrounds the property features wrought-iron snakes or caduceus around posts shaped like flaming torches.
 In 2021, the society added the sculpture Aspire by Archie Held to its grounds.

 Previously, Book and Snake owned a chapter house and dormitory at Sheffield Scientific School known as the Cloister or Cloister Hall.
 H. Edwards Ficken designed the ornate brownstone Cloister which was completed in 1888.
 At the time, it was considered "one of the most picturesque buildings on the Yale campus."
 The society added a matching rear addition in 1915.
 Today, the building is called Warner House and is used for the Yale University graduate school and the Yale College Deans offices.
 A plaque honoring the society is on the first floor of the building.